How I Built a High-Performance Markdown Blog with Next.js 15, Syntax Highlighting & Tailwind CSS v4 in 2025

 Conclusion: The Future of Developer Blogging

-After building and optimizing this modern markdown blog with Next.js 15, Tailwind CSS v4, and shadcn/ui, I'm convinced this approach represents the ideal solution for developers who want to share their knowledge online.
-The combination of cutting-edge frontend technologies with a simple, file-based content system creates a blogging platform that's not just functional, but exceptional in every dimension.
+After building and optimizing this modern markdown blog with Next.js 15, Tailwind CSS v4, and advanced syntax highlighting features, I'm convinced this approach represents the ideal solution for developers who want to share their knowledge online.
+The combination of cutting-edge frontend technologies with a simple, file-based content system creates a blogging platform that's not just functional, but exceptional in every dimension—especially for technical content with code examples.

 Why This Approach Stands Out